Oct 04, 2007

 Owning a property in Algeria which can be rented out, or purchasing a property to be used as a hotel or resort, can be beneficial.
 However, it would be wise to think carefully about purchasing real estate in Algeria because of the political strife; conflict is very much still an issue in the country.

-Capital Gains: Capital gains realized from properties unconnected from business activities are subject to capital gains tax at a flat rate of 5%.
+Capital Gains: Capital gains realized by nonresidents from properties unconnected from business activities are subject to capital gains tax at a flat rate of 20%.

 Otherwise, capital gains realized from properties connected with business activities are taxed at progressive income tax rates.